ElizabethBell/assignment_7_Elizabeth_Bell/1/README.md

 mpicc -o prelim prelim.c

+The script.pbs file makes use of 2 nodes with 16 processes each, while the script2.pbs file makes use of 4 nodes with 4 processes each.

-Output from script.pbs on Mamba:
+Output from script files on Mamba: